UBC-Geography/computing-resources/research-data-management/README.md

 By far the most popular vector format, Shapefile was developed by ESRI in the 90's and has continued to be maintained by them.
-While the format is not fully open, it's nevertheless found an extraordinary level of support among GIS and other geospatial software.
+While the format is not fully open, it has nevertheless found an extraordinary level of support among GIS and other geospatial software.

 #### [GeoJSON](https://geojson.org/)